-JCOM 12,2 Rank Topic , 1 The impact of technology on public relations practice and theory 2 The measurement and evaluation of public relations, both offline and online 3 = Integration of public relations with other communication functions: the scope of public relations practice; discipline boundaries 108 3 = Management of corporate reputation; measurement of reputation 100 5 = Client understanding of public relations strategy and tactics 5 = Ethics in public relations 7 = Research into standards of performance among PR professionals; the licensing of practitioners 7 = Professional skills in public relations; analysis of the industry's need for education; theories of practice 7 = The place of "word-of-mouth" and buzz marketing in public relations practice Table I. 10 = Strategic planning of public relations programmes Topics ranked by priority 10 = Quality of public relations services in blog pre-test 10 = Crisis management and communication; issues management
+- 1. The impact of technology on public relations practice and theory - 2.
+The measurement and evaluation of public relations, both offline and online - 3= Integration of public relations with other communication functions; the scope of public relations practice; discipline boundaries - 3= Management of corporate reputation; measurement of reputation - 5= Client understanding of public relations strategy and tactics - 7= Research into standards of performance among public relations professionals; the licensing of practitioners - 7= Professional skills in public relations; Analysis of the industry's need for education; Theories of practice - 10= Strategic planning of public relations programmes - 10= Quality of public relations services - 10= Crisis management and communication; issues management